EddieAbbondanzio/eddieabbondanz.io/content/post/xj-info/how-to-piece-together-a-2-inch-ome-lift/index.md

 ---
-title: "How to Piece Together a 2\" Old Man Emu Lift"
+title: 'How to Piece Together a 2" Old Man Emu Lift'
 date: 2024-07-28
 type: post
 series: "XJ Info and DIYs"
-thumbnail: "/post/xj-info/how-to-piece-together-a-2-inch-ome-lift/images/thumbnail.jpg"
 ---

 Old Man Emu is a great choice for lifting your XJ, but hunting down the correct part numbers can be difficult.
 I spent the last couple weeks DIYing a lift for my second XJ so I figured I'd post up everything I found.